Wine & Food Pairings

 4. You can also match wines based on contrasting characteristics.
 For example, sweet goes well with salty.
 Sweet also goes well with “hot” spicy, so that’s why off-dry Rieslings are often the choice for spicy Asian foods.
 Acidity, tannins and bitterness need some fat to balance it out.
 Tannins and acidity and salt also work well together, which is why people like acidic whites with potato chips.
 Sometimes heavy dishes plus heavy wines are just too much, so a medium-lighter wine but with good acidity is sometimes better.
 Think about matching clothes.
 Would you wear an outfit with green everything?
 It’s nice to have some contrasting colors and designs to highlight each.
 Here’s a link about matching similar and contrasting characteristics.

 5. You should also consider what you’re trying to highlight.
 If you’re drinking a complex older wine, then keep the food pairing appropriate but not too complex to avoid competing with the wine.
 Sometimes, I want to feature the dish, so I just want a simple wine to not get in the way of the dish.
+Sometimes a wine is just a palate cleanser.

 6. Here’s a basic overall summary on wine and food pairings.
 I also found a nice wine pairing guide for vegetarians/vegans which has a lot good general advice as well.